mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 ```

  Note that:
 * you may noticed a new thing: the if/else blocks without parenthesis (also the `elif` keyword).
-You can check these on [control-structures](BASIC.md#control-structures).<br/>
+You can check these on [control-structures](BASIC.md#control-structures).
-* doing mathematics on distinct values works normally, resulting in non distinct values.<br/>
+* doing mathematics on distinct values works normally, resulting in non distinct values.

  Enums are basically the same thing.
 Actually, just a short way to define multiple context-related distinct values, just like that:
 ```c